MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 1. After mapping is completed, select **Save and close**.
 1. On the **Data upload** page, select **Process data**.

 Data processing might take up to a few hours, depending on the size of the file.
 You can check the status of data processing for each data source.
 If data processing encounters data errors, processing will fail, and the data import will be incomplete.
 Review the error file details, and fix the data issue that is noted.
-After you've finished fixing the issues, re-upload the file, remap the attributes, if remapping is required, and retry data processing.
+After you've finished fixing the issues, re-upload the file, remap the attributes if remapping is required, and retry data processing.

 **To remove previously uploaded data files:**